reem010/Parking-Garage-Application/README.md

     <li>Calculate the parking fees during the park-out based on the time-of-stay with an hourly rate of 5 EGP.</li>
     <li>Calculate the total income as well as the total number of vehicles that used the parking garage at any given point in time.</li>
     <li>Display the available parking slots.</li>
-    <li>Enrich your application with the capability to handle a set of exceptions that can happen during user interaction and through any other calculations.
+    <li>The application has the capability to handle a set of exceptions that can happen during user interaction and through any other calculations.
 The displayed error message for exceptional behavior should be descriptive.</li>
   </ul>

   <h2>Project Inclusions</h2>